-With the help from our office we can make the complete mortgage process as clear and uncomplicated as possible.
+With help from our office, we can make the complete mortgage process as clear and uncomplicated as possible.
 Buying your first home in The Hague as an expat can be a very exciting time, but there is also a lot to learn.
 Our financial advice covers a wide range of tips and guidance for first time buyers; such as how to save for your mortgage.

-Our office specialises in independent mortgage and insurance advice.
+Our office specializes in independent mortgage and insurance advice.
 We offer a comprehensive range of mortgage products from across the market and provide services for expats for buying a house for affordable fixed fees:

 - Home inspection / structural survey service for your new house;